magicus/pppp-dissector/README.md

 WireShark dissector for the P2P protocol used by various IoT devices, typically cheap Chinese IP cameras.

+An attempt to document the protocol (in addition to what is programmatically "documented" in the dissector) can be found [here](PPPP.md).

 I am standing on the shoulder of giants.
 This would not have been possible without the work of Paul Marrapese (https://github.com/pmarrapese/iot) and datenstau (https://github.com/datenstau/A9_PPPP).